mariomarton/racket-sudoku-solver/README.md

 -   If a solution exists, it will be printed to the standard output.

-Now you're ready to solve Sudoku puzzles of any size using Racket!
+Now you're ready to solve sudoku puzzles of any size using Racket!